Is it better to have high or low expectations?

 Have you ever seen a one-year-old learn how to walk?

-There’s not a baby in the course of human history who got it right the first time.
+There’s not a baby in human history who got it right the first time.

 The more success you achieve in your life, the more firsts you will have (especially public firsts).